ignatiusmb/aubade/workspace/content/transform/+article.md

 description: transformation utilities for Aubade
 ---

-the `/transform` module provides a `chain()` function to link items in a list with their previous and next neighbors.
+the `/transform` module provides utilities for processing and linking lists of items. its primary function, `chain()`, lets you connect each item with its previous and next neighbors, while optionally grouping, sorting, and transforming them.

+## chain

 ```typescript
 export function chain<